bmagic007/library-iq-extract/README.md

 This software extracts data from an Evergreen server and securely transfers the output to a specified SFTP server.
 It also sends an email notification upon completion, indicating success or failure.
 The output data is stored locally in a specified archive folder.

+This project connects [Evergreen ILS](https://evergreen-ils.org/), an open-source integrated library system, with [Library IQ](https://www.libraryiq.com/), a data analytics and visualization platform for libraries.
+By bridging these two systems, libraries can leverage Library IQ's powerful analytics tools to gain insights from their Evergreen data.

 ![Perl](https://img.shields.io/badge/Perl-39457E?style=for-the-badge&logo=perl&logoColor=white)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-336791?style=for-the-badge&logo=postgresql&logoColor=white)